Join CIPR

 Planning PR for International Women’s Day 2026?
 Align with the UN theme

-The CIPR President urges all PR and communications professionals to please make sure you’re aligning with the official UN campaign
+The former CIPR President urges all PR and communications professionals to please make sure you’re aligning with the official UN campaign

 Internal communications and inclusion expert Advita Patel is the CIPR President 2025.
 She is the co-founder of CommsRebel, a Manchester-based communications consultancy, and A Leader Like Me, a global consultancy supporting organisations to be more inclusive.